 While you can attempt to make this a DIY project, we heavily recommend a professional insulation removal service.
 Why?
 Do you know the pros and cons of cellulose insulation, fiberglass insulation, or spray foam insulation?
 Or have you figured out what tools you’ll need to remove the old attic insulation…and do you have them handy?

 It is important to use the services of a professional attic removal company like Attic Construction to ensure it is properly done and of course…to save you the frustration of learning how.
 Moreover, we are equipped to handle hazardous materials like asbestos and mold spores in very old buildings.
 In situations where a rodent infestation has occurred, proper removal of the dirty insulation and decontamination of the attic space are essential before your attic insulation installation.
 Proper rodent proofing of the attic space can also help you avoid any future instances of rodent infestation.
 The risk of dangerous communicable diseases that may occur when you disturb rodent nests that contain rodent droppings and urine makes using the proper protective equipment necessary when removing the contaminated insulation.

 If you aren’t sure whether you need to have the insulation in your attic removed, consider scheduling a free estimate.
 Even if you don’t have a rodent infestation, replacing outdated insulation with new insulation can substantially reduce your energy costs and result in more stable temperatures throughout your home.

+Live in OC or SD?
+We are proud to provide attic insulation removal in Orange County and San Diego!
 To schedule a free estimate, please contact Attic Construction today.